You're on your way to the next level! Join the Kudos program to earn points and save your progress.

 (0) Why site-backup is important

 Atlassian doesn't officially provide data rollback based on customer requests.
-So it's essential to take site-backup regularly.
-For example, the backup will help you when any of site data was lost by the user's operation.
+So it's essential to take site backup regularly.
+For example, the backup will help you restore data when any of the site data is lost by a user's interaction.
 Refer to the following part in Data storage FAQ for more details:

 Atlassian cloud sites don't support the use of backup data to roll back changes.

-Let me clarify what's covered by the approach introduced in this article.
-It's good as a first step while there are some constraints, such as:
+First, let me clarify what is covered by this article.
+The approach introduced here is only good as a temporary workaround as there are some constraints, such as:

 (1) Preparation